Other Disney World Discounts and Deals

 Disney Outlet Stores Close to Disney World

-In general, to get to the outlet centers you will need a rental car or else you’ll have to take a taxi.
-However, many non-Disney hotels offer free shuttles to Lake Buena Vista Factory Stores where Character Corner is located – click on the link to see the schedule.
+The Theme Park Outlet store is independently operated and the merchandise and ambiance are not very good.
+However, many non-Disney hotels offer free shuttles to Lake Buena Vista Factory Stores where the Theme Park Outlet is located – select the link to see the schedule.

 Inexpensive/FREE Souvenirs